-Indiana Choice Scholarships Program
+Indiana Choice Scholarship Program

 Enrolling your son or daughter in a private institution is a commitment for both the student and the family.
 We are here to support you as you navigate through this important step of the admissions process.
-One major source of tuition assistance comes in the form of the Indiana Choice Scholarships Program.
+One major source of tuition assistance comes in the form of the Indiana Choice Scholarship Program.

 Do you qualify?

 - Must be a resident of Indiana

 - Must be accepted into Marquette Catholic High School

 - Must be between the ages of 5-22 no later than August 1 of the school year

 - Must meet the income requirements listed below